Umama-27/Umama-27/README.md

 ### 👩‍💻 About

-I'm a Computer Engineering undergraduate who designs digital hardware from the transistor-level concept up to a working chip on an FPGA.
-My work spans the full RTL flow — architecture, Verilog implementation, simulation/verification, synthesis, and physical implementation with timing and power closure.
+I'm a Computer Engineering undergraduate with a growing interest in digital design and how hardware actually comes together under the hood.
+I like understanding systems from the ground up — how a line of Verilog eventually becomes a signal switching on real silicon — and I'm still very much in the process of building that understanding.

+Outside of hardware design, I've also worked on circuit-level design in Proteus and picked up programming along the way (Python, C/C++) as tools to support whatever I'm building.
+I'm not chasing a single narrow specialty just yet — I'd rather stay curious, keep learning the fundamentals properly, and let that guide where I specialize next.

+If it involves figuring out why something isn't working the way it's supposed to, I'm probably going to enjoy it.

 Two of my core builds:
 - A **single-cycle RISC-V processor**, fully simulated and verified instruction-by-instruction
 - A **single-cycle MIPS processor**, taken all the way to a **physical FPGA implementation** on a Nexys A7 board, complete with a working on-board debug interface

-I also work with **Proteus** for circuit-level design and simulation.

 ---